-- 1. Cloth face coverings are not required for individuals who are required by their employers, this Part, or by state or federal law to wear other more protective respiratory protection (such as N95 respirators and surgical masks). - 2.
-Cloth face coverings are not required for: - a.
-Anyone for whom use of such face covering would damage his or her physical or mental health; or - b.
-Anyone who is developmentally unable to use a cloth face covering, including young children who may not be able to effectively wear a cloth face covering; or - c.
-When a face covering would directly inhibit an activity of daily living (e.g. eating); or - d.
-When a face covering would itself negatively impact the safety of an individual or lead to an increased risk of harm to others (e.g. near open flames); or - e.
-In outdoor settings when people can easily and continuously maintain at least six (6) feet of distance from other people.
+- Cloth face coverings are not required for individuals who are required by their employers, this Part, or by state or federal law to wear other more protective respiratory protection (such as N95 respirators and surgical masks). - 2.
+Cloth face coverings are not required for any person: (i) who is under two years of age; (ii) whose health would be damaged thereby; or (iii) who is developmentally unable to comply, including young children who may not be able to effectively wear a mask or cloth face covering.
+In addition, a mask or cloth face covering shall not be required for any person when: - a.
+Consuming food or drink; - b.
+A face covering would impede communication by or with a person who has a hearing impediment; - c.
+Working alone in an office or at a job site, or when workers can easily, continuously, and measurably maintain 6 feet of distance in a workplace.
+If customers, coworkers, or visitors can reasonably be expected to approach or interact with a worker, a mask or cloth face covering must be worn by the worker;